dgw/MobilePress/readme.txt

   Disqus comments show
 * Cleaned up the options interface to make it integrate better with the WordPress interface
-* Fixed a bug that was created by WordPress 2.8 which duplicated the options menu
+* Fixed a bug created by WordPress 2.8 which duplicated the options menu
 * Added a MobilePress icon to the WordPress Admin sidebar
 * Updated the readme file to reflect changes to the new website

 = Version 1.0.3 (2008-11-20) =
-* Added pages support to the default theme and iPhone theme
+* Added support for pages to the default theme and iPhone theme
 * Added Google and Yahoo! mobile bot detection
 * Added a uninstall.php file for WordPress 2.7+
 * Fixed conflicting plugin function errors and restructured a lot of the